Small bowel cancer care at Mayo Clinic

 Mayo Clinic doctors have access to the newest technology and treatments to improve chances for positive outcomes.

+- A full range of treatment options.
 Mayo Clinic doctors will work with you to review all of your options and choose the treatment that best suits your needs and goals.
-The range of treatments offered to people with small bowel cancer includes chemotherapy, radiation therapy, biological therapy and many types of surgical procedures.
+You have access to a full range of treatment options, including innovative and personalized approaches.

 Locations, travel and lodging